sonic-net/sonic-mgmt/docs/testplan/SmartSwitch-PMON-testplan.md

  * Set the config_db.json such that some DPUs are powered down
  * Cold start the system with the config
  * Verify if the expected DPUs  are ON and the remaining are OFF and the  admin_status is set properly
+ * Tests don't need to check for version info.
+ * The test should check the fields only for the DPUs that are powered.

 #### Verify in
  * Switch